State of the Urban Forest

 Annual Report

-The completion of UFMP was the first step of many in the reevaluations and improvements conducted in the last two years for City’s Urban Forestry (UF) division.
-In the first year after its adoption by City Council, UF continued the development and updating of tree-related specifications, standards, policy, procedures as well as laid the structural groundwork for a long overdue complete update to the City’s Tree Ordinance.
+The completion of UFMP was the first step of many in the reevaluation and improvements to the City’s Urban Forestry (UF) program.
+In the years since its adoption by City Council, UF has continued to strive toward the development and updating of tree-related specifications, standards, policy, procedures and the City’s Tree Ordinance.

 Urban Forestry Services Snapshot